Week 4 takeaways: Breakthroughs for Bears, Cowboys

 Los Angeles Chargers 29, San Francisco 49ers 27

 Trailing by as many as 14 points, the Chargers were led by Philip Rivers (250 passing yards, three TD passes) and Melvin Gordon (104 rushing yards).
 However, the Chargers still have issues at kicker, as Caleb Sturgis missed two extra points and a 54-yard field goal.
 "We'll take a look at that," said coach Anthony Lynn when asked if he'll make a change at kicker.
-"And if we can't make it better, we'll have to do something about it." --Eric D. Williams
+"And if we can't make it better, we'll have to do something about it." -- Eric D. Williams

 When the disappointment of the narrow road loss wears off, the 49ers should wake up Monday feeling even better about young quarterback C.J.
 Beathard's ability to replace Jimmy Garoppolo.
-Beathard's toughness was evident and he paired it with production, nearly throwing for 300 yards and leading the Niners back into a game that appeared lost after multiple injuries and a costly red zone interception that wasn't his fault.
-The Niners pledged allegiance to Beathard for a reason, and if he can continue to provide performances like that, that decision could prove a savvy one. --Nick Wagoner
+Beathard's toughness was evident, and he paired it with production, nearly throwing for 300 yards and leading the Niners back into a game that appeared lost after multiple injuries and a costly red-zone interception that wasn't his fault.
+The Niners pledged allegiance to Beathard for a reason, and if he can continue to provide performances like that, that decision could prove a savvy one. -- Nick Wagoner

 Los Angeles Rams 38, Minnesota Vikings 31

 Jared Goff and the Rams' offense appeared unstoppable.
 Goff put on a passing clinic, connecting on a 70-yard touchdown to Cooper Kupp and a 47-yard score to Brandin Cooks.
 In all, he threw for 465 yards and five touchdowns.
-The Rams get the Seahawks' defense next week on the road. --Lindsey Thiry
+The Rams get the Seahawks' defense next week on the road. -- Lindsey Thiry

 Minnesota continues to have issues with misdirection plays getting its defenders out of position.
-Coach Mike Zimmer took responsibility, admitting to "over-coaching" his unit.
+Coach Mike Zimmer took responsibility, admitting to "overcoaching" his unit.
 The Vikings' pass defense is the worst it's been in Zimmer's five years in Minnesota, and he said postgame that he doesn't know what to do to fix it.
-The unit ranks last in the NFL in defending the pass, and something has to change to avoid deepening the Vikings' hole. --Courtney Cronin
+The unit ranks last in the NFL in defending the pass, and something has to change to avoid deepening the Vikings' hole. -- Courtney Cronin